muratk5n/thirdwave/en/index.md

 ---

 Termux (Unix on Droid) OS related problems are apparently past OS 11.
 Imma give it another shot.

-Running elisp, py, rust on mobile is a major plus.
+Running elisp, py, rust on mobile is a major plus. \#geek

 ---